Find Places of Interest, Hotels, Apartments, Restaurants, Car Rental and Other Services in Greece

 AEK F.C.
 History

-In 1929, Prime Minister of Greece Eleftherios Venizelos gave permission for the place where AEK Stadium would have been standing for 79 years, to be granted to AEK F.C. in Nea Filadelphia.
-Three years later, the period from 1931-1932, AEK F.C. gained its first Cup beating Aris F.C. with 5-3 at the final.
+In 1929, the Prime Minister of Greece, Eleftherios Venizelos, granted permission for AEK F.C. to build its stadium in Nea Filadelphia, where it had stood for 79 years.
+Three years later, in 1931-1932, AEK F.C. won its first cup, defeating Aris F.C.
+5-3 in the final.

 AEK in the 30’s